- Can I send my application materials directly to the department?

 Do I have to be a teaching assistant (TA)?
 What are the responsibilities of a TA?

 No. However, if you are not a TA or an RA for the department, you will not receive that portion of the financial aid specified in your acceptance letter (this is about half of the aid specified in your acceptance letter).
 As a TA, your responsibilities include (1) grading, (2) holding office hours, (3) holding review sessions for exams, (4) doing whatever professors need you to do.
 Additionally, some courses have a computing lab component that is run by a TA.
 There is more information regarding TA responsibilities on our website.

-Duke parking passes are very expensive and parking lots can be a long walk from the department building.
-Some students find that living closer to campus and riding a bicycle, taking the bus, or walking is more convenient than driving to campus everyday.
+Duke parking passes are very expensive, and parking lots can be a long walk from the department building.
+Some students find living closer to campus and riding a bicycle, taking the bus, or walking is more convenient than driving to campus daily.
 An alternative to a car is to drive a motorcycle or moped.
-Motorcycle parking passes are cheap and you can park almost anywhere on campus (including right next to the statistics building).
+Motorcycle parking passes are cheap, and you can park almost anywhere on campus (including right next to the statistics building).
 To avoid purchasing a parking permit, some students find it convenient to park their cars along the Duke commuter bus routes and take a (free) bus to campus.
-Additionally, if you live with/near other students, you may consider a carpool permit.
+Additionally, you may consider a carpool permit if you live with/near other students.
 The carpool permits tend to be much cheaper than individual passes and can often be attained for parking lots that would otherwise be considered full.
 Access the Duke Parking and Transportation site for more information.